-Buildings and streets are covered in colorful light bulbs, inviting visitors into a fairy-tale world.
+The buildings and streets are covered in colorful light bulbs, inviting visitors into the fairy-tale world.

-Various programs, including orgel, marionette, magic and puppet performances will be available for visitors to enjoy at the festival.
+Various programs, including orgel, marionette, magic and puppet performance will be available for visitors to enjoy at the festival.

 Updated information is available at www.pfcamp.com.